Skip to main content

 Tropical cyclones

-The best times to visit the main island of Mauritius are the second half of May and the month of October.
+You can visit the main island of Mauritius before and after the southern hemisphere winter, that is, in the second half of May and in the month of October.

-From June to August, and a little less in September, ie in the Southern Hemisphere winter, the weather can get a little cool, and clouds alternate with the sun, with some brief showers.
+In the southern hemisphere winter, from June to August, and a little less in September, the weather can get a little cool, and clouds alternate with the sun, with some brief showers.
 In this period, you can go hiking or you can visit the many attractions of the island (Pamplemousses, Chamarel, Grand Bassin, Île aux Cerfs etc.) with more ease.
 For swimming and sunbathing, given that the wind blows steadily from the southeast, it is preferable to choose a beach along the north-west coast, on the same side as Port Louis, which is more sheltered and more sunny (but not in the northernmost tip, which is windy as well).
 On the contrary, surfers will appreciate exactly the wind that blows in this period.

 In December, it is hot and nature is in bloom, the air is humid and the rainy season has already begun, but the amount of sunshine is still acceptable.
 However, in November the cyclone season begins, and this is a threat to be reckoned with, though cyclones rarely hit a particular location.